ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 In case you find a bug, check the open issues and if it has not already been reported, open an [issue on GitHub](https://github.com/ropensci/rtweet/issues/).
 Don't forget to make a [reprex](https://cran.r-project.org/web/packages/reprex/readme/README.html) and if possible provide the id of the tweets you are having trouble with.
 Unfortunately it has happened that when I came to look at a bug I couldn't reproduce it as I wasn't able to find the tweet which caused the error.

+This release includes contributions from Hadely Wicham, Bob Rudis, Alex Hayes, Simon Heß, Diego Hernán, Michael Chirico, Jonathan Sidi, Jon Harmon, Andrew Fraser and many other that reported bugs or provided feedback.
+Many thanks all for using it, your interest to keep it working and improving rtweet for all.

 Finally, you can read the whole [NEWS online](https://docs.ropensci.org/rtweet/news/index.html) and the examples.